stlab/better-code/chapters/0000-outline/text.md

   - Show quadradic (delete by predicate)
   - You want contiguous memory, which has random access
   - You don't want to use the random access (memory works like a tape drive)

+DJS: I don't think "memory works like a tape drive" is a model we want folks to walk around with.
+It implies access latency is linear to distance which isn't true.
+There are big step functions here that need to be taken into account.

   - A few algorithms like reverse win by using bidirectional traversal \[benchmark\]
   - Complexity goes in the documentation
   - What every programmer should know about memory (Drepper)